Video Marketing

 • Linkbait

 If you have a tight budget, it doesn’t mean you have to discount video marketing.
-You can create video clips even without special equipment.
-You can use free resources like:
+You don’t need a blockbuster budget to create something that connects with viewers.
+Use free tools and practical creativity to get access to affordable resources like:

 • Skype, Google Meet, or Zoom